matrix-org/matrix-spec-proposals/proposals/3968-poorer-features.md

   showing different sets of events, does not allow room administrators to set arbitrary limits.
 - also including event types (eg. to forbid `m.sticker`), but this is better dealt with using `m.room.power_levels`
+- Requiring the `state_key` to be empty, so a single `m.room.event_features` event is valid at any given time.
+This can cause event updates to race when two bridges are set up at the same time; and makes it harder (or impossible) to tear down a (restrictive) bridge without removing restrictions of other bridges or admins.

 ## Security considerations